 New Navigation Buttons

 For those folks who get a kick out of buttons, you'll be happy to know that ExcelGeek's newest Freedom Account spreadsheet has navigational buttons on each page:

 ("Freedom Account" tab)

 This is the page where you'll enter your Freedom Account transactions (all deposits and withdrawals) and view all balances.
-The "Freedom Account" worksheet also shows a handful of other data about your subaccounts, such as the percentage of each subaccount that has been funded toward its goal.
+This "Freedom Account" worksheet also shows a handful of other data about your subaccounts, such as the percentage of each subaccount's goal you've funded.

-As stated before, the register can handle up to 20 subaccounts.
+As stated before, the spreadsheet handles up to 30 subaccounts.
 You'll see them all here, with a list of your transactions sorted by date.
-When the time comes to make a transaction that affects your Freedom Account, you'll simply fill out the register with the details.
+When the time comes to enter a transaction which affects your Freedom Account, you'll simply fill out the register with the details.

 However, this page is also where the automation shines!
 When the time comes for you to make your Freedom Account deposit — whether you do so on a monthly, bimonthly, biweekly, or weekly basis — the spreadsheet can automatically enter and categorize your deposit to the guidelines you specified on the Setup Page.